mkolovos/audio_equalizer/README.md

 ```bash
 php composer.phar install
 ```
-Start server and browse the [localhost:port/audio_equalizer] to test.
+Start server on port 8080 and browse the [localhost:8080/audio_equalizer] to test.

 ## Usage
 1. Real-time equalizing